CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0.txt

 #		Add Auto-upgrade
 #		Changed Get-RASVDIHostStatus -Name $VDIPool.Name to Get-RASVDIHostPoolStatus -Name $VDIPool.Name -SiteId $Site.Id
 #		Fixed bug in processing the variable $AppPackagesAssigned.ApplicationPackagesAssigned with the help of Guy Leech
+#		For the Scheduler section, fixed many missing items and numerous other bugs
 #		For RDS Hosts details, rename "Agent settings" to "Settings, and move to after Desktop access
 #		In Optimization, for Windows Services,
 #			Add a call to Get-Service to get the Display Name